getcloudless/getcloudless.com/about.md

 **Joe Isaacson (Advisor)**

-Joe is the VP of Engineering at Asimov, a startup in Cambridge, MA that programs living cells to develop previously impossible biotechnologies.
-Prior to Asimov, he managed machine learning teams at Quora and at URX (acquired by Pinterest).
+Hi, I'm [@jisaacso](https://github.com/jisaacso)!
+I'm the VP of Engineering at Asimov, a startup in Cambridge, MA that programs living cells to develop previously impossible biotechnologies.
+Prior to Asimov, I managed machine learning teams at Quora and at URX (acquired by Pinterest).